 On January 6, 2014, the Company, together with KBS Real Estate Investment Trust II, Inc., KBS Real Estate Investment Trust III, Inc., KBS Strategic Opportunity REIT, Inc., KBS Legacy Partners Apartment REIT, Inc., KBS Strategic Opportunity REIT II, Inc., the Dealer Manager, the Advisor and other KBS-affiliated entities, entered into an errors and omissions and directors and officers liability insurance program where the lower tiers of such insurance coverage are shared.
 The cost of these lower tiers is allocated by the Advisor and its insurance broker among each of the various entities covered by the program, and is billed directly to each entity.
 The allocation of these shared coverage costs is proportionate to the pricing by the insurance marketplace for the first tiers of directors and officers liability coverage purchased individually by each REIT.
 The Advisor's and the Dealer Manager's portion of the shared lower tiers' cost is proportionate to the respective entities' prior cost for the errors and omissions insurance.
 In June 2015, KBS Growth & Income REIT, Inc. was added to the insurance program at terms similar to those described above.
+The insurance program was renewed and is effective through June 30, 2017.

-During the six months ended June 30, 2016 and 2015, no other business transactions occurred between the Company and the other KBS-sponsored programs.
+During the nine months ended September 30, 2016 and 2015, no other business transactions occurred between the Company and the other KBS-sponsored programs.
 On May 18, 2012, KBS Strategic Opportunity REIT, Inc. made an \$8.0 million investment in a joint venture in which the Company indirectly owns a participation interest through another joint venture investment.

-Pursuant to the terms of the Advisory Agreement and the AIP Reimbursement Agreement, summarized below are the related-party costs incurred by the Company for the three and six months ended June 30, 2016 and 2015, respectively, and any related amounts payable as of June 30, 2016 and December 31, 2015 (in thousands):
+Pursuant to the terms of the Advisory Agreement and the AIP Reimbursement Agreement, summarized below are the related-party costs incurred by the Company for the three and nine months ended September 30, 2016 and 2015, respectively, and any related amounts payable as of September 30, 2016 and December 31, 2015 (in thousands):